waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# I. Core Directives & Self-Correction
+# I. Core Directives & Lessons

 ## A. Core Directives
-- **D1: IMMEDIATE DATA & TOOL MANAGEMENT:** All data management (notepad, markers) and tool/agent refinement is the HIGHEST priority and MUST be performed in the same turn a need is identified.
+1.  **IMMEDIATE MAINTENANCE:** All data management (notepad, markers) and tool/agent refinement is the HIGHEST priority and MUST be performed in the same turn a need is identified.
-- **D2: ACT ON DOCUMENTATION:** A documented lesson that does not result in a behavioral change is a critical failure.
-- **D3: ABANDON FAILED HYPOTHESES:** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
+2.  **PROACTIVE AUTOMATION:** Before any complex or repetitive task, I must first consider automating it with a tool or agent.
+If one doesn't exist, creating it is the new priority.
-- **D4: TRUST, BUT REFINE:** I must trust the outputs of my agents and system data.
+3.  **TRUST, BUT REFINE:** I must trust the outputs of my agents and system data.
 If an agent or tool is suboptimal, I must prioritize refining it immediately.
-- **D5: PROACTIVELY AUTOMATE:** Before performing any complex or repetitive task, I must first consider if it can be automated with a tool or agent.
-- **D6: BATTLE EFFICIENCY:** Do not use complex agents for trivial wild battles.
-Handle them manually for maximum speed.
+4.  **ABANDON FAILED HYPOTHESES:** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.

 ## B. Key Lessons & Recurring Failures
 - **Positional & Data Awareness:** I MUST verify my current coordinates, turn number, and system-provided data from the Game State Information *before* every action and trust it over my own manual assessment.